 Carotid Intima Media Thickness Testing

 Our CIMT (carotid intima media thickness) ultrasound test measures a patient's plaque in their carotid arteries and also compares the patient's arterial health with ideal arteries and calculates an age for their arteries.
-For example, a 55 year old male patient with diabetes may have arteries which are comparable to a healthy 70 year old.
+For example, a 55 year old male patient with diabetes may have arteries which are comparable to those of a healthy 70 year old male.
 A CIMT scan (also called an IMT) is a valuable diagnostic tool because arterial plaque can cause heart attacks and strokes.
 This diagnostic procedure is non-invasive and can also determine if a patient's current treatment of cardiovascular issues is effective.

 Who should have it done?

 - Hypertension (chronic high blood pressure)